rush86999/atomic/README.md

 ## Problem
 Imagine going back and forth for recurring 1:1 meetings in your email for your team.
 Now imagine working in a remote team with different timezones.
-Now image arranging an ad hoc team meeting that was not planned for your remote team.
+Now imagine arranging an ad hoc team meeting that was not planned for your remote team.

 How do you get everyone together without disturbing their work flow (aka tasks)?